vmware/esx-boot/README.md

 ### A note on UEFI Secure Boot

 This open source release of esx-boot includes machinery for signing the generated binaries for UEFI Secure Boot purposes.
-Two non-secret test certificates are provided in the package as a sample.
+A non-secret test certificate is provided in the package as a sample.
 Read the source code and Makefiles if you would like to see how to sign the binaries you create with your own certificate(s).